-There are a lot of options with this tool.
+If you’re looking for tech tools for student assessment that include plenty of options, try this one.
 You can include multiple-choice, true/false, and short-answer questions.
 We love how you see students’ results in real time, and you can add explanations if students get a question wrong.
 Students can get instant feedback, or you can make the quiz self-paced or lead it yourself.
 Our favorite feature: Space Race, a group quiz where students “race” to cross the finish line.

 Goal: I want grading to take less time